 A keto carb cycling meal plan might include lots of greens and veggies with protein and good fats, but then swapping in a grain, like quinoa, for cauliflower rice, for that day you are cycling and eating more carbs.
 Here’s how to carb cycle on keto.

 As for benefits, you might do keto cycling because you can then train harder on the days you are eating more carbs.
-This is good for athletes, those who are more active, or those who are looking to gain more muscle rather than just lose fat from ketosis.
+This is good for athletes on a standard keto diet to increase their athletic performance, those who are more active, or those who are looking to gain more muscle rather than just lose fat from ketosis.

-It’s also good for those who need less restriction and a “cheat day” to break it up and have some diversity in their meals.
+It’s also good for those who are following strict keto and a “cheat day” to break it up and have some diversity in their meals.
 That freedom of a cycling day can make you more willing to stick with traditional keto for the rest of the week, without feeling deprived.
+In a nutshell, a cyclical ketogenic diet makes the keto diet easier to follow long-term.

 Keto Cycling Drawbacks

-On the other hand, it could make it hard to go back to standard keto if you enjoy the cheat day too much.
+On the other hand, it could make it hard to go back to a standard low-carb keto diet if you enjoy the cheat day too much.
 This you will need to test out and see how it affects your behavior.
-What’s more, it could mean you’re not in ketosis as often as you would be without cycling on keto.
+People who believe in this practice claim that it can help prevent keto flu symptoms which affect your energy levels and performance.

 How to Do Keto Cycling Correctly?

 The best way to do it is to eat healthy foods for those carb sources.
-So, instead of eating white bread and cookies, you might swap out veggie rice for whole grains, like quinoa or buckwheat or brown rice instead.
-Or you might enjoy sweet potato fries as a yummy side, which offers some fiber and antioxidants for the higher carb source.
+So, instead of eating white bread and cookies, go for whole grains, like quinoa or buckwheat or brown rice instead.
+Or you might enjoy sweet potatoes as a yummy side, which offers some fiber and antioxidants for the higher carb source.

 Same goes with fruit.
 Maybe you might have more high carb fruit, like an apple or mango, instead of the usual small serving of berries, in a smoothie or in your yogurt.